Exploration and Production

 Chevron’s Burnaby Refinery was established in 1935.
 The 55,000-barrel-per-day facility is the only refinery on the coast of British Columbia, Chevron Canada Ltd.’s primary marketing area.

-In Burnaby, on the shores of Burrard Inlet near Vancouver, the refinery produces petroleum products from Canadian crude oil.
-The oil arrives at the refinery by pipeline from northern British Columbia and Alberta.
+On the shores of Burrard Inlet, near Vancouver, the Burnaby Refinery produces petroleum products from Canadian crude oil.
+The oil arrives at the refinery by pipeline, rail and truck from northern British Columbia and Alberta.

 Conventional and synthetic crude oils, natural gas condensate, and butane are transformed into gasoline, diesel and jet fuels; asphalt; heating fuels; heavy fuel oils; butane; and propane.